 Patricia was naïve; she’d never been on an alien world before this one, didn’t fully comprehend just how much more dangerous it was than Earth.
 To be fair, I hadn’t either.
 There lay the source of my naiveté, in thinking I could start a new life on the independent colony.
 What I found when I stepped off the rusty transport was a war-torn orb full of monsters.
 Giant man-eating plants worthy of Earth’s 1960’s monster flicks competed with huge carnivores that didn’t mind mixing up their diet with a few non-native delicacies.

 “Ooooh, Dennis, look at this!”
-Patricia called, pointing at a skittering squirrel-lizard-like creature on a nearby tree.
+Patricia cried far too loudly, pointing at a skittering squirrel-lizard-like creature on a nearby tree.
 Its jeweled hide glimmered red and gold as it stared at us with moonstone eyes.
 I nodded tersely but kept an eye on it until it disappeared into the foliage.
 Probably poisonous as a dart frog.

 I’d tried to make it work, I really had.
 The wildlife wasn’t as crazy around the settlements as it was in this jungle, but plenty of other problems made up the deficit.
 Three years of blood and violence were more than enough; if I hadn’t been dragged into this situation with Patricia’s unit, I’d already be off-planet.
 This bitter reminder only soured my mood further as I slogged through nasty mud and decaying foliage after a woman for whom life-threatening situations were a mild inconvenience against the pursuit of knowledge.